Ukraine: Russian strikes kill 17 following bridge attack

 ZAPORIZHZHIA, Ukraine (AP) — A Russian barrage pounded apartment buildings and other targets in the Ukrainian city of Zaporizhzhia, killing at least 17 people and wounding dozens, officials said Sunday.

-The blasts in the city, which remains under Ukrainian control but sits in a region Moscow has claimed as its own, blew out windows in adjacent buildings and left at least one high-rise apartment building partially collapsed.
+The blasts in the city, which sits in a region Moscow has claimed as its own, blew out windows in adjacent buildings and left at least one high-rise apartment building partially collapsed.

-The multiple strikes came after an explosion Saturday caused the partial collapse of a bridge linking the Crimean Peninsula with Russia.
-The Kerch Bridge attack damaged an important supply route for the Kremlin’s faltering war effort in southern Ukraine, an artery that also is a towering symbol of Russia’s power in the region.
+The multiple strikes came after an explosion Saturday caused the partial collapse of a bridge linking the Crimean Peninsula with Russia, damaging an important supply artery for the Kremlin’s faltering war effort in southern Ukraine and hitting a towering symbol of Russian power in the region.

-The rockets that pounded Zaporizhzhia overnight damaged at least 20 private homes and 50 apartment buildings, city council Secretary Anatoliy Kurtev said.
-At least 40 people were hospitalized, Kurtev said on Telegram.
+City council Secretary Anatoliy Kurtev said rockets struck Zaporizhzhia overnight, and that at least 20 private homes and 50 apartment buildings were damaged.
+At least 40 people were hospitalized and dozens more being treated for moderate to light injuries, Kurtev posted on his Telegram channel.

-The Ukrainian military confirmed the attack, saying there were dozens of casualties.
+The Ukrainian military also confirmed the attack, saying there were dozens of casualties.

-Residents gathered behind police tape by a building where several floors collapsed from the blast, leaving a smoldering chasm at least 40-feet wide where apartments once stood.

-Tetyana Lazun’ko, 73, and her husband, Oleksii, took shelter in the hallway of their top floor apartment after hearing sirens, warning of an attack.
-They were spared the worst of the blast that left them in fear and disbelief.

-Oleksii, who sat quietly, leaning on a wooden cane, has suffered three strokes, Lazun’ko said.
-Breaking his silence, he said slowly, “This is international terrorism.
-You can’t be saved from it.”

-In recent weeks, Russia has repeatedly struck Zaporizhzhia, which is the capital of a region of the same name that Russian President Vladimir Putin annexed in violation of international law last week.
-At least 19 people died in Russian missile strikes on apartment buildings in the city on Thursday.
+In recent weeks, Russia has repeatedly struck the southern city, which is in the Ukrainian controlled-part of a region that Russian President Vladimir Putin annexed in violation of international law last week.
+At least 19 people also died in Russian missile strikes on apartment buildings in Zaporizhzhia on Thursday.

-“Again, Zaporizhzhia.
-Again, merciless attacks on civilians, targeting residential buildings, in the middle of the night,” Ukrainian President Volodymyr Zelenskyy wrote in a Telegram post.

-“Absolute meanness.
-Absolute evil. … From the one who gave this order, to everyone who carried out this order: they will answer.
-They must.
-Before the law and the people,” he added
+Residents of a building damaged overnight gathered behind police tape watching the smoldering remains of several floors that collapsed from the blast, leaving a chasm at least 40 feet wide where apartments once stood.
+Rescue workers tried to reach the upper floors.

 While Russia targeted Zaporizhzhia before Saturday’s explosion on the Crimea bridge, the attack was a significant blow to Russia, which annexed the Crimean Peninsula from Ukraine in 2014.
 No one has claimed responsibility for damaging the bridge.